Josef-Hlink/exam-EA/answers.md

 D. $f_\mathrm{OM}$ and $f_\mathrm{BV}$ have the same difficulty to optimize, as only the Hamming distance to the optimum determines the quality of search.

 <details> <summary> <i> see answer </i> </summary>
-<b>False</b> <br> <p>
+<b>True</b> <br> <p>
 The Hamming distance is defined as the number of bits that differ between two solutions.
-While it is true that the Hamming distance is equal to the number of mutations required to reach the optimum in both problems (i.e. the number of zeros in the current solution), this is not the only factor that determines the quality of search.
+It is true that the Hamming distance is equal to the number of mutations required to reach the optimum in both problems (i.e. the number of zeros in the current solution), and for both problems, the fitness is directly proportional to the Hamming distance.
 </p> </details> <br>